 During August 2016, heavy precipitation led to devastating floods in south Louisiana, USA.
 Here, we analyze the climatological statistics of the precipitation event, as defined by its 3-day total over 12–14 August.
 Using observational data and high-resolution global coupled model experiments, we find for a comparable event on the central US Gulf Coast an average return period of about 30 years and the odds being increased by at least 1.4 since 1900 due to anthropogenic climate change.

 In this study a comprehensive model was developed that combines numerical schemes with high-order accuracy for solution of the advection–dispersion equation considering transient storage zones term in rivers.
-In developing the subjected model (TOASTS) to achieve better accuracy and applicability, irregular cross sections and unsteady flow regimes were considered.
-For this purpose the QUICK scheme, due to its high stability and low approximation error, has been used for spatial discretization.
+In developing the subjected model (TOASTS), for achieving better accuracy and applicability, irregular-cross sections and unsteady flow regime were considered.
+For this purpose the QUICK scheme due to its high stability and low approximation error has been used for spatial discretization.

 The remaining populations of the endangered dwarf wedgemussel (DWM) (Alasmidonta heterodon) in the upper Delaware River, northeastern USA, were thought to be located in areas of substantial groundwater discharge to the river.
 Physical, thermal, and geophysical methods applied at several spatial scales indicate that DWM are located within or directly downstream of areas of substantial groundwater discharge to the river.
 DWM may depend on groundwater discharge for their survival.